deepgram/deepgram-python-sdk/README.md

 To run the sample code, you may want to create a virtual environment to isolate your Python projects, but it's not required.
 You can learn how to make and activate these virtual environments in [this article](https://blog.deepgram.com/python-virtual-environments/) on our Deepgram blog.

+#### Prerecorded Audio Code Samples

+In the `sample-projects/prerecorded-audio` folder, there is a quickstart project to get you quickly started transcribing prerecorded audio (from a local file or a remote file) with Deepgram.

+- Quickstart

 #### Streaming Audio Code Samples

-In the `sample-projects` folder, there are examples from four different Python web frameworks of how to do live streaming audio transcription with Deepgram.
+In the `sample-projects/streaming-audio` folder, there are examples from four different Python web frameworks of how to do live streaming audio transcription with Deepgram.
 These include:

 - Flask 2.0
 - FastAPI
 - Django
 - Quart

+There is also a Quickstart that you can use to get up and running without a Python web framework.

+- Quickstart

 ## Testing